 1. Towards the ridge

-2. Through the quarry
+2. Into the reserve

 Lesser spotted woodpeckers can be seen in the hazel and oak woodland ©Getty